ange33333333/2021/README.md

 ```

 ## Dataset Preparation
-You can download the data on the google drive：https://drive.google.com/drive/folders/1aRWnNvirWHXXXpPPfcWlHQuzGJdXagoc
+You can download the data on the google drive：https://drive.google.com/drive/folders/1aRWnNvirWHXXXpPPfcWlHQuzGJdXagoc.
+You need to change train file name to PNGImages, and then put them at file mmdetection\data\VOCdevkit\VOC2007\ .
 Label
 ```label
   digitStruct.mat